 |

-How to Assemble a Filled Layer Cake
+How to Stack a Cake (Like a Pro!)

 I grew up watching my Mom make cakes.
 She shaped lovely cut out creations for our birthdays that were miniature works of art.
 I have pictures of me smiling with a coconut covered white elephant and a pretty pink butterfly.
 My aunt was also a cake decorator.
 I watched her ice cakes until they were as smooth as glass, and place silver balls in intricate flowers with a pair of tweezers.